keithgroup/mbGDML/docs/source/tutorials/basics.rst

 Basic concepts
 ==============

-This tutorial covers, well, the basics of many-body gradient domain machine learning (mbGDML) force fields.
+This tutorial covers, well, the basics of many-body gradient-domain machine learning (mbGDML) force fields.
 Please read through this before moving to other tutorials.